groupby/elements-view/packages/web-components/@sfx/products/README.md

 #### Group

 This optional attribute will add a Products component to a grouping of related components that communicate with each other.
-It can be used on any of the Products components.
+The component will only act on events if they contain the same group name as the component.
+It can be used in any of the Products components.

 Ex.
 ```html